Best broker for Spanish investors

 Non-negotiables for Spain

-• Modelo 720 requires declaring overseas assets above €50k per category — every broker here qualifies as overseas.
+• Modelo 720 triggers at €50k overseas assets per category — all five count as overseas.

-• Custody vs nominee structure affects both Modelo 720 clarity and your legal position in a broker failure.
+• Custody vs nominee structure affects both Modelo 720 clarity and your position in a broker failure.

 What you’ll need to declare